 Space Complexity:

-The space complexity of calculating a Leyland number is O(1).
-This is because the calculation uses a constant amount of memory for storing variables x, y, and the result.
-No additional data structures or dynamic memory allocation are used during the computation.
+The space complexity for computing a Leyland number is O(1) due to the fixed memory usage for variables x, y, and the result.
+The computation doesn't rely on extra data structures or dynamic memory allocation, maintaining a constant memory footprint throughout the process.

 Properties: